8

 9

 • ++ But scissors kick is an awkward example: a) Scissors kick is in fact in widespread use, and b) in many dialects/idiolects scissors is singular - Could you bring me a scissors, please.
-Apr 24, 2014 at 9:38
+Commented Apr 24, 2014 at 9:38

 • @StoneyB Oh, I starred it because I thought scissors kick was nonstandard.
 (I grabbed that example from Quirk et al., but I see looking at corpora that you're correct.)
 I'll go with trousers press for my example, then, since I think that trouser press is the normal usage, but I'll mark it "(nonstandard?)" since I'm not sure.